testing-library/eslint-plugin-testing-library/docs/rules/no-await-sync-events.md

 This rule provides the following options:

-- `eventModules`: string, or array of strings.
+- `eventModules`: array of strings.
 Defines which event module should be linted for sync event methods.
 The possibilities are: `"fire-event"` and `"user-event"`.
-Defaults to `"fire-event"`.
+Defaults to `["fire-event"]`.

 ### Example: